pierrebeaucamp/coreos/README.md

-# Terraform configuration for the Doze.io CoreOS Cluster
+# Terraform configuration for a CoreOS Cluster

 Run `terraform apply -var 'do_token=XXX'` to build the cluster. `do_token` is the API key from Digital Ocean